danielsaidi/SwiftUIKit/Readmes/Views.md

 This view wraps a `UIKit` collection view to get muuuch better performance than a set of lazy stacks and grids, which perform horribly on `tvOS`.

 You can apply any kind of layout to the collection view. `SwiftUIKit` has two built-in layouts: `shelves` and `verticalGrid`.

+## ConditionalView

+This view takes a bool expression and either displays a view for when it's `true` else another view.

 ## DismissableView